Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 FATE OF THE DEAD

-Paul addresses a real concern
+Paul addressed a real concern

 that could impact an entire congregation.
 An incorrect understanding might easily

-He does not criticize the
+saints.
+He did not criticize the Thessalonians for their grief.
+Christians

-but they are not without hope.
+experience grief when loved ones die, but they are not without hope.

-But he does not want them to
+Paul does not want the

-have fallen asleep through Jesus.”
+him those who have fallen asleep through Jesus.”
+Paul anchors the

-fruits” of the future resurrection of believers - (John 14:19, Acts 26:23,
+As described elsewhere, the bodily resurrection of Jesus is the “guarantee” and “first fruits” of the future resurrection of believers - (John 14:19, Acts 26:23, Romans 8:11, 1 Corinthians 15:20-23, Colossians 1:18, Revelation 1:5).

 Participation on that day is